On this page

 What is a YouTube reaction video?

-A reaction video on YouTube is a video showing creators reacting to another video.
-Creators can react to just about any video, from funny animals, before and afters, podcast videos, and more.
+A reaction video is a style of video content where creators record themselves reacting to another video like funny animals, before and after shots, video podcasts, and more.

 How to make a YouTube reaction video